Versus

 No platform is perfect.
 This category is young.
 Every tool on this list has limitations, and every team is building as fast as they can.
 The best AI dungeon master experience of 2027 will make everything on this list look like a first draft.

-But the best time to start playing is now.
+The best time to start playing is now.
 Pick the tool that matches your priorities, try it, and see how it feels.
 The worst case is twenty minutes of entertainment.
 The best case is an adventure that fits your life in ways you didn't expect.

 Ready to play?